 Have you ever tried to walk or run with someone who has much shorter or longer legs than you do?

-Perhaps you have a running buddy gifted with lanky legs who seemingly takes one long, loping stride for every two or three short, choppy strides you have to take.
+Perhaps you have a running buddy gifted with lanky legs who seemingly takes one long, loping stride for every two or three choppy, short strides you have to take.

-Or, maybe you are a tall person, and you find yourself constantly having to hold yourself back and walk slower when in the company of your shorter friends, as your long steps cover ground much more efficiently.
+Or, maybe you are tall, and you constantly have to hold yourself back and walk slower when in the company of your shorter friends, as your longer strides cover ground much more efficiently.

-Either way, you might be wondering, “What is the average stride length?”
+Either way, you might wonder, “What is the average stride length?”

 What Is a Stride?
 Step Length vs. Stride Length